jonesdevelopment/sonar/README.md

     </p>
     <h2>2.2 False positives</h2>
     <p>
-      Sonar's in-game check is which analyses packet behaviour of a client should theoretically not falsely punish a player since it only checks for <b>illegal</b> and <b>impossible</b> packets.
+      Sonar's in-game check is which analyses packet behavior of a client should theoretically not falsely punish a player since it only checks for <b>illegal</b> and <b>impossible</b> packets.
       <br>
       However, there are edge cases where the Sonar's Fallback might not receive a packet